chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server integration lets you:

-- Search for a specific node from a list of nodes.
+- Search for a specific node from a list of nodes
-- View a list of all the connected nodes.
+- View a list of all the connected nodes
-- Details of a node.
+- Details of a node
+- Edit Run list
+- Manage tags
+- Reset a node key
-- Delete a node.
+- Delete a node

 #### Search for a Node